Muideen27/SAIL_Innonvation_LAB_R-Progamming/R_statistical_inference/README.md

  Group EmmyCool average ≠
  Group Tope average

+ ## Breaking Down the Results:
+Z-Statistic (z = -35.052):

+- The Z-value tells us how many standard deviations the observed difference between the two groups' average attendance is from zero.
+- A Z-value of -35.052 is very large (in absolute terms), indicating a huge difference between the two groups.

+P-Value (< 2.2e-16):

+- The p-value is the probability of getting such a large difference between the groups if they were actually the same.
+- A p-value less than 0.05 (or in this case, much smaller) means the difference is statistically significant.
+- Here, the p-value is incredibly small, much less than 0.05, so we conclude the difference is real and not due to chance.

+Confidence Interval ([-24.10795, -21.22538]):

+- This range estimates how different the average attendance of the two groups could be.
+- Because this interval is entirely negative, it shows that Group Tope's average attendance is definitely higher than Group EmmyCool's average attendance by between about 21 and 24 minutes.

+Sample Estimates:

+Mean of EmmyCool: 56.08863
+Mean of Tope: 79.52029

+## Conclusion:

+- Reject the Null Hypothesis: Since our p-value is so small, we reject the idea that the groups have the same average attendance.
+- Difference Exists: We conclude that the average attendance in Group Tope is significantly higher than in Group EmmyCool.

 ## IID random variables
 - When random variables are `iid if they are independent and identically distributed